|Juvenile Arrest Rate Trends

 [Text only] [Excel file]

-- Following these declines, the rates in 2011 were at their lowest levels for all race groups since at least 1980.
+- Following these declines, the rates in 2012 were at or below their lowest levels for all race groups since at least 1980.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available: